Now Reading

 Lumens Calculator

 Use this calculator to calculate the lumens needed to light a room.
+These calculations work for typical ceilings that are eight to ten feet high.
+For taller ceiling heights, please see our chart below.

 LUMEN/WATT CALCULATOR